 First off: now that you’ve cleared the world, don’t forget to play Break the Urns like Ven did during his story to get a free copy of Sonic Blade!

 The Unversed challenge here is the Jellyshade swarm again, 300 Unversed strong, and you don’t even get a good prize for it, just a copy of Stopga.
-Old enemies, old prizes… In any event, the KHWiki recommends the Goofy D-Link, saying it will have done 280/300 kills by the time it ends, but only two of the three characters get Goofy, so the one character who doesn’t (ahem) should use Cinderella instead.
+Old enemies, old prizes… In any event, the KHWiki recommends the Goofy D-Link, saying it will have done 280/300 kills by the time it ends.
+Unfortunately, only two of the three characters get Goofy’s D-Link, so the one character who doesn’t (ahem) should use Cinderella instead.